- B.S. in Economics, D.D.S. 1927

 After retiring from professional baseball in 1929, Tremper moved to Long Island to become a high school mathematics teacher (and later a guidance counselor) in Freeport, New York.
 He earned a master’s degree in education from New York University in 1938 and also took courses in education and administration at Hofstra University on Long Island.

 Tremper did not, however, quit baseball entirely.
 As a part of his job as a high school teacher he coached high school baseball, football, and basketball.
-At the same time he was also playing on semiprofessional baseball teams: as an outfielder for the Bay Parkways (Brooklyn) in 1930 and the Bushwicks (Brooklyn) from 1931 to 1934, and then as player-manager of the Springfield (New Jersey) Grays in 1935.
+At the same time he was also playing on semiprofessional baseball teams: as an outfielder for the Bay Parkways (Brooklyn) in 1930 and the Bushwicks (Brooklyn) from 1931 to 1934, and then as player-manager of the Springfield Grays (Springfield Gardens, Queens) in 1935.

 Tremper lived in Baldwin, New York, while teaching in Freeport.
 He later retired to Clearwater, Florida, where he died on January 9, 1996.